GC

 ghp_your_t

-Go to Chat and activate the skill.
-The runtime starts the MCP server on first activation, performs the handshake, and exposes each MCP tool as a native tool for the rest of the session.
+You do not toggle the skill by hand.
+Ask the bot for something that matches the skill's description and it calls skill_transition to switch itself in.
+On that first transition the runtime starts the MCP server, performs the handshake, and exposes each MCP tool as a native tool for the rest of the session.

 Example session